 My memory moves back to the year 1979, and my first trip to Paris.
 I knew little of Kabbalah then – little more than fragments.
 I was 31.
 It was November, cold, and one day sheltered in an American tourist trap, the Shakespeare & Co. bookshop on the left bank of the Seine.
 I was invited into the inner sanctum upstairs (and did not realize until later that it was infested with fleas).
 But a red-bound volume on a crowded shelf drew my attention: The Zohar in Moslem and Christian Spain, by Ariel Bension.
 I close my eyes and watch my hand reach for the Bension book as I ask if it is for sale; it was, and it was my door to Jewish spirituality, as well as to the relationship of Kabbalah to Sufism.
 I followed the path laid out in Bension's book through Spain to the former territories of the Ottoman empire, and entered Sufism and Islam.
 The hand touching the red spine of the book in Paris marked the biggest turning point in my life.

-Yet Rabbi Bension has dropped out of the common discourse on Kabbalah, and appears unknown today.
+Yet Rabbi Bension has dropped out of the common discourse on Kabbalah, and appears unknown today, probably because his despairing vision of the state of Kabbalah is unpopular.
 Even his extraordinary collection of Sephardic manuscripts, many of them from Morocco, lies neglected in a remote Canadian university library, in Edmonton, Alberta.
 Nevertheless, the Descriptive Catalogue of the Bension Collection of Sephardic Manuscripts and Texts, issued in Edmonton in 1979, is an important resource for the study of Rabbi Bension, his life and his work.

 Ariel Bension was born, according to an "Appreciation" included in the mentioned Catalogue, in 1880 in al-Quds (Jerusalem).
 He was the son of a mystical rabbi, Joshua Tsion Ha-Levi, who had been taken as a child to the holy land from Fez in Morocco.
 His family traced their legacy, known among Jews as jihus, to the Barcelona Jewish family of Ben Hasdai, which was especially prominent in the 12th century.
 Rabbi Joshua Tsion belonged to a metaphysical school in Jerusalem called the Holy Community of the House of the Lord (Beth-El).
 The Judeo-Spanish dialect of Castilian was imbibed as one of Ariel Bension's mother tongues, along with Hebrew and Arabic.